tperry2x-uk/OpenXTalk-Community-DPE/README.md

 | [android](docs/development/build-android.md)               | mac, linux        |
 | [emscripten (html5)](docs/development/build-emscripten.md) | linux             |

-## Getting help
+## Getting help and Gifting Help

-There are several ways to get help with installing and using OpenXTalk:
+For help with installing and using OpenXTalk or if you have discovered a bug, have a feature request, or have written a patch to improve OpenXTalk, drop by in and join the fun https://forums.openxtalk.org/:

 * Visit the [OpenXTalk open source forums](https://forums.openxtalk.org/).

-* If you have discovered a bug, have a feature request, or have written a patch to improve OpenXTalk, drop by in and join the fun https://forums.openxtalk.org/

 ## Contributing to OpenXTalk